- SCU Business Home

 If you withdraw prior to the first day of your first course, you will receive a 100% refund (less $200 non-refundable deposit).
 If you withdraw after the beginning of your first course, you will receive 50% refund for courses not yet begun.
 No refunds will be given for any course already begun.

 Summer housing is available to both SCU and non-SCU students taking classes during the summer.
+Please contact the SCU Housing Office with any questions.

 Off Campus Housing Options